Chief Wildlife Wardens can declare wild boars vermin; no need to amend wildlife law: Union minister | Headlines

 ''This is rather unfortunate and has led to people losing lives.
 We request the state to be prompt in its response so that lives can be saved and wildlife can flourish,'' the minister said on X.

+They demanded that steps be taken to provide state-of-the-art equipment to the forest caretakers, relax provisions of forest laws and appoint high-level officials in the district, the statement said.

+Besides that, they also demanded that families living inside wildlife sanctuaries be rehabilitated and concessions be given to the state to include cutting of undergrowth and trench construction works in the employment guarantee scheme, it said.

-During the press briefing, the union minister said that the central government has enhanced the compensation for human casualties in animal attacks to Rs 10 lakh from Rs 5 lakh.
+Union Minister Yadav, told the press after his meeting that the central government has enhanced the compensation for human casualties in animal attacks to Rs 10 lakh from Rs 5 lakh.

 He said that the payment is to be made by the state government which is provided the required funding based upon the Annual Plan of Operation (APO) raised by it.